miku/rclone/backend/vault/README.md

 ```

 To check if everything works, you can e.g. run `rclone config userinfo` to
-display information about the user:
+display information about the configured Vault user:

 ```shell
 $ rclone config userinfo vault: